 Anthropogenic boundary conditions in the shallow systems along Animas Creek and Percha Creek are for purposes of the model considered natural boundary conditions.
-The different discharges from the shallow systems, including natural ET, crop ET supplied by wells or surface diversions, pumping from wells for stock or domestic use, and discharge from flowing wells, cannot at present be meaningfully distinguished.
+The different discharges from the shallow systems, including natural ET, crop ET supplied by wells or surface diversions, pumping from wells for stock or domestic use, and discharge from flowing wells, are difficult to distinguish.